 - Added a new graduate student advising section in the guide on Information for Faculty Offering Instruction in Arts and Sciences as part of a larger and ongoing effort to provide basic expectations for advisors and advisees in all faculty and student handbooks;

-- Partnered with the Center for the Improvement of Mentored Experience (CIMER) to offer multiple mentor training to science-based faculty and to develop the first of its kind CIMER-based training for faculty in the arts and humanities.
+- Partnered with the Center for the Improvement of Mentored Experiences in Research (CIMER) to offer multiple mentor training to science-based faculty and to develop the first of its kind CIMER-based training for faculty in the arts and humanities.

 - Delivered tailored workshops for graduate programs to help students optimize their advising relationships;